 ACLU of Louisiana – handles civil rights issues in Louisiana, including those relating to prison conditions.

-Capital Appeals Project – provides legal representation on direct appeal to indigent prisoners sentenced to death in Louisiana.
+Capital Appeals Project – provides legal representation on direct appeal to indigent incarcerated people sentenced to death in Louisiana.

-Capital Post Conviction Project of Louisiana – provides legal representation in post-conviction for indigent prisoners sentenced to death in Louisiana.
+Capital Post Conviction Project of Louisiana – provides legal representation in post-conviction for indigent incarcerated people sentenced to death in Louisiana.

 Federal Public Defender’s Office, Eastern District of Louisiana – represents individuals charged with federal crimes in the Eastern District of Louisiana who have been found to qualify for their services by a magistrate judge.
 They can represent an individual only after they are appointed by the court.